hperrin/svelte-material-ui/INSTALL.md

 ## Importing Components

+**Please not that these imports will not work if you don't install a theme.
+See the default theme below.**

 You will always import Svelte components from the individual packages.

 This method will only include the JavaScript.
 Use this for the Default Theme or the [Easy Styling Method](SASS.md#easy-styling-method).